Private John Chapman Hodkinson

 a part-time Territorial soldier.

-The Battalion left Bury for Southampton on the night of 8 September 1914,
+The Battalion left Burnley for Southampton on the night of 8 September

-embarking for Egypt the following day.
-They arrived at Alexandria on 25
+1914, embarking for Egypt the following day.
+They arrived at Alexandria

-September and reached their destination of Cairo on the 28th.
-The Regimental
+on 25 September and reached their destination of Cairo on the 28th.
+The

-history notes that "although it was late in the summer, the weather
+Regimental history notes that "although it was late in the summer,

-was still hot - decidedly hotter than full summer heat in North Lancashire."
+the weather was still hot - decidedly hotter than full summer heat in

-killed and 25 wounded, before they were relieved back to a support position.
+suffering four killed and 25 wounded, before they were relieved back to

 On 4 June, the Third Battle of Krithia started with an attack on the Turkish